-Green Zone "C" Yellow Zone "B" Red Zone "A" (Vsl > 12NM) Red Zone "A" (Vsl < 12NM) Vessel provides cansulty notification to USCG.
+Green Zone "C" Yellow Zone "B" Red Zone "A" (Vsl > 12NM) Red Zone "A" (Vsl < 12NM) Vesel provides casually notification to USCG.
 USCG contacts vessel agent/ representative (who should establish communications with the operator/owner).
 USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tag assistance.
-Vesseliccompany to effect repairs, notify the USCG of intentions, and request permission to enter purt, if applicable.
+Vessel/company to effect repairs, notify the USCG of intentions, and request permission to enter purt, if applicable.
 Vessel provides casualty notification to USCG.
 USCG contacts vessel agent' representative representative (who should establish communications with the operator/owner).
-USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for trag assistance.
+USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tag assistance.
 USCG determines if vessel has an approved VRP/SMFF or emergency response system, complying with the International Safety Management Code (SOLAS IX, Reg.
 3) and 33 CFR 155.
 Vessel company to effect repairs, notify the USCG of intentions, and request permission to enter port, if applicable.
-Vessel provides canality notification to USCG: USCG contacts vessel agent/ representative (who should establish communications with the operator/uwner).
-USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
+Vessel provides canally notification to USCG.
+USCG contacts vessel agen/ representative (who should establish communications with the operator/wmer).
+USCG transmiss Alert Warning System (AWS) notification as an early warning of the potential need for tug assistance.
 Vessel should activate VRP/SMFF or emergency response system.
-USCG resview vessel particulars and weather patterns and assess the safety/security risks associated with the vessel.
-USCG may issue a COTP Order requiring vessel for a.
-Activate VRP/SMFF b.
-Develop and submit a tow plan, and/or salvage plan, with a schedule of operational intention to ensure tugs on-scene at Litms.
-Effect repairs and notify the USCG of interfuens.
-Vessel provides canadity notification to USCG.
-USCG contacts vessel agent/representative USCG manufactor as an early warning of the potential need for ing assistance.
+USCG review vessel particulars and weather patterns and assess the safety/security risks associated with the vessel.
+USCG discuss tug assist; ID available tug assess in the area (see VRP/SMFF) Determine set & drift (SAROPS/NOAA) USCG may issue a COTP Order requiring vessel to: a.
+Activate VRP/SMFF. b.
+Develop and submit a tow plan, and/or subvage plan, with a schedule of operational intertion to ensure tugs on-scene at L1ms. e.
+Effect requiry and notify the USCG of interfaces.
+Vessel provides canady notification to USCG.
+USCG contacts vessel agent/representative USCG transmits Alert Warning System (AWS) notification as an early warning of the potential need for tag assistance.
 Vessel should activate VRP/SMFF or entergenzy response system.
-USCG reviews vessel particulars and wordter patterns and assess the safety/secanty risks associated with the vessel.
-USCG discussing assist, ID available tag assets in the area (see VRP/SMFF).
-Determine set & drift (SAROPS/NOAA) USCG will typically issue a COTP Order nequing vessel to: a Activate VRP/SMFF.
-Develop and satenit a tow plan, and/o salvage plan.
+USCG reviews vessel particulars and worther patterns and assess the safety/secanty risks associated with the vessel.
+USCG discussing assist; ID available tag assets in the area (see VRP/SMFF).
+Determine set & drift (SAROPS/NOAA) USCG will typically issue a COTP Order nequring vessel to: a Activate VRP/SMFF.
+Develop and submit a tow plan, and/o salvage plan.
 Effect repairs and notify the USCG of intentions.